HeardLibrary/digital-scholarship/script/codegraf/003c/index.md

 [Example Jupyter notebook to download from GitHub](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/codegraf/003/example.ipynb)

+The video above shows how to run the downloaded notebook from the Jupyter notebook web interface.
+However, we will be opening the notebooks using VS Code.
+From within VS Code, go to the file menu and select `Open...`.
+Navigate to the notebook you want to open and select it.
+The notebook will open in a new tab.

+If you want notebooks to open in VS Code by default when you double-click on a notebook icon in your file system navigator, you can set that using [these instructions for Mac](https://heardlibrary.github.io/digital-scholarship/computer/files-mac/#changing-file-associations) or [these instructions for Windows](https://heardlibrary.github.io/digital-scholarship/computer/files-windows/#changing-file-associations).
+The file extension for Jupyter notebooks is `.ipynb`.

 **Workspace Trust**

 If you work with a new notebook that you've downloaded from somewhere else, you can look at the code but you can't run it without indicating that you trust it.
 There will be a popup dialog at the top of the screen for you to do this.
 If this annoys you, you can set a particular folder to be trusted by default.
 All notebooks run from that folder will be trusted and you won't have to go through the dialog each time.